Timeseries

 kurtosis(**kwargs)[source]

-Return a deterministic TimeSeries containing the kurtosis of each component (over the samples) of this stochastic TimeSeries.
+Return a deterministic series with the kurtosis of each component computed over the samples of the stochastic series.

 This works only on stochastic series (i.e., with more than 1 sample)